Swapnil-Trivedi/Etch_a_Sketch/README.md

 # Etch_a_Sketch
-My take on the classical etch a sketch using JS
+My take on the classical etch a sketch using JS Html and CSS